 As I said in the beginning, pizza toppings are so personal.

-In this instance I'm making a white pizza with garlic powder, a spritz of olive oil, fresh mozzerella cheese, and cooked slices of Beyond Sausage.
+In the photos I'm making a white pizza with garlic powder, a spritz of olive oil, fresh mozzerella cheese, and cooked slices of Beyond Sausage.
 I top everything with a generous amount of shredded cheese.

 I like to fold over the edge and crimp it down (photo 4).
 It keeps any of the toppings from leaking out, and we like the thick edge to gnaw on.
 We call them pizza bones.

 We're a funny bunch.